VincentYing/Fashion-pipeline/README.md

 #### Data Flow

-1. Kafka ingests image paths of images stored locally
+1. Kafka ingests image paths of images stored locally.
-2. Spark resizes image with OpenCV runs the TF model for each batch
+2. Spark resizes image with OpenCV runs the TF model for each batch.
-3. Pretrained TF model classifies likelihood of clothing for all 304 classes ([Model](https://www.deepdetect.com/applications/model/))
+3. Pretrained TF model classifies likelihood of clothing for all 304 classes. ([Model](https://www.deepdetect.com/applications/model/))
-4. Cassandra stores the iamge path, top 3 predictions and their likelihoods
+4. Cassandra stores the iamge path, top 3 predictions and their likelihoods.
-5. Flask displays the image top 3 predictions and their likelihoods
+5. Flask displays the image top 3 predictions and their likelihoods.

 <hr/>

 #### Setup

-* Initially, Kafka/Spark/Cassandra was run on one 4-node cluster
+* Initially, Kafka/Spark/Cassandra was run on one 4-node cluster.
-* However, Kafka would run out of heap memory and Cassandra for that node would be unreachable
+* However, Kafka would run out of heap memory and Cassandra for that node would be unreachable.
-* This resulted in separation of the setup into two clusters, one for Kafka/Spark and one for Cassandra
+* This resulted in separation of the setup into two clusters, one for Kafka/Spark and one for Cassandra.

 <hr/>